 In the context of ASR $P(X|Y)$ is called the acoustic model, $P(Y)$ the language model.
 The space of allowed word sequences to search among was usually defined by a list of words, the vocabulary, of which permissible word sequences could be composed.
 Words that were not in the vocabulary could not be recognized.
-In turn this means that by adding words to the vocabulary and appropriate probabilities to the language model, previously unknown words could be easily added to the ASR system manually or even automatically.
+In turn this means that by adding words to the vocabulary and appropriate probabilities to the language model, previously unknown words could be added to the ASR system.

 In contrast, for neural end-to-end trained ASR systems \cite{vaswani2017attention, pham2019very,radford2023robust}, this is no longer possible.
 In principle, end-to-end systems are open-vocabulary systems, when using appropriate modeling units, such as byte-pair encoded (BPE) \cite{sennrich2015neural} characters.
 However, in practice, words not seen during training are often not reliably recognized.
 This is especially true for named entities.
 The reasons are that, a) the end-to-end network implicitly learns language model knowledge when being trained on transcribed speech data, and b) especially named entities often have a grapheme-to-phoneme relation that deviates from the general pronunciation rules of the language, as learned implicitly by the networks of the end-to-end system.